invoiceninja/invoiceninja.github.io/docs/invoices.md

 <p>A invoice can be marked as deleted if the following conditions have been met</p>

-* The invoice is marked as Sent / Draft.
+* The invoice has a status of Sent / Draft / Paid / Partial.

 <p>What happens when a invoice is deleted?</p>